 Ph.D., 1994 Yale University

 B.A., 1986 University of California, Santa Cruz

 I am an anthropologist who studies human-animal relationships, nutrition, health, BaAka foragers, great ape behavioral ecology, and primate conservation in sub-Saharan Africa.
-I am currently interested in multi species entanglements and interdependence in Congo Basin forests.
-I have a long-standing research program on the feeding ecology, locomotion and conservation of gorillas at the Dzanga-Sangha Forest Reserve, Central African Republic (CAR).
-I maintain an experimentally based research program on the evolution of feeding strategies among the African apes.
+I am currently interested in environmental anthropology, multi species entanglements and interdependence in Congo Basin forests.
+I have conducted research on the feeding ecology, locomotion and conservation of gorillas at the Dzanga-Sangha Forest Reserve, Central African Republic (CAR).
+I have also designed experimentally based research on the evolution of feeding strategies among the African apes.

 My current collaborative research integrates qualitative and quantiative approaches, field and lab approaches to address both wildlife and human dimensions of ecosystem change.
 My newer work examines changing subsistence practices and consequences for the diets and health of hunter-gatherer populations in transition to mixed economies.
 I have published on the impacts of multiple human disturbances, especially hunting and logging on mammals in the Congo Basin.
 The research contributes to our understanding of vulnerable ape populations and elephants, as well as the small ungulates and others which constitute the protein base for the region, hunting and logging practices forest fragmentation.